 He had held them in silence for almost a minute; long enough to command their respect, if only born of fear.

 “Good morning everybody.
-For those of you who do not know, I am Detective Superintendent Wesley Deakin, the Divisional Troubleshooter.
+For those of you who do not know, I am Detective Superintendent Drake, the Divisional Troubleshooter.
 As of this morning, I am assuming command and control of Havensby and district CID.”
 He gestured to his left, and his sergeant.
 “This young lady is Detective Sergeant Kimberly Harmon.
 She works exclusively with me, and for those officers senior to her, while she will defer to your rank, she takes her orders only from me.”

 It was his standard, opening gambit.
 Tell them who they were, and spell out the command hierarchy, with him at the top, the rest of them below him, and Kim off to one side, a part of but partitioned off from them.